 - You have to check your unit's manual to see if there are other instructions or cautions, but typically, this method is suitable for window air conditioners.
 It is essential to avoid drilling into the pan to preserve the manufacturer's warranty.

 Draining your window air conditioner is vital for efficient functioning and preventing water damage.
-Following these simple steps, you can keep your space cool and comfortable throughout the summer without any drilling required.
-Stay cool!
+Following these simple steps, you can keep your space cool and comfortable throughout the summer without drilling.
+Stay Cool!